internalfx/mindex/README.md

 # Mindex

-A small simple javascript compound index that borrows heavily from LokiJS.
+A small simple javascript compound index that borrows heavily from [LokiJS](http://lokijs.org/#/).

 Useful for finding objects in collections, Mindex is able to search huge arrays of data almost instantly.
-It can return ranges of the data, and the results are always sorted.
-It also has a very intuitive query syntax and even supports `skip` and `offset` so you can quickly paginate results.
+It can return ranges of the data and the results are always sorted.
+It has a very intuitive query syntax and even supports `skip` and `offset` so you can quickly paginate results.

-Mindex makes finding informtion fast.
+Mindex makes finding information fast.

 ### Features